London Athletic Club: Early Meetings

 The early meetings featured events such as cricket ball throwing, bicycle races and, in winter, regular “Assault at Arms” evenings which included fencing and boxing.
 The LAC even raised a rugby team.
 Charles Dickens, Jr wrote that in 1878 LAC had 700 active and non-active (i.e. non-competing) members; it held 90 competitions with over 1,000 competitors and in that year 268 new members had joined.
 In 1879 LAC held its own ‘national championships’, since its members had boycotted those of the Amateur Athletic Club based at Lillie Bridge and the forerunner to the governing body of the sport, the Amateur Athletic Association.

+In 1897 it was said to be the most important athletic club in London that "takes the lead in almost all matters connected with amateur ... athletics sports."

 Early association football

 The club had a football section which was an early adopted of the association football laws.
 For the most part, the club only hosted matches between its members, but had a handful of games against external opposition between 1867 and 1870.
 The most notable result for the club was a 3-2 win over the Wanderers in 1868, but this was largely due to a number of L.A.C. players not turning up and some of the Wanderers playing for the opposition to make the sides equal; the posts also did not have the regulation tape and the L.A.C. was credited with one goal that would ordinarily have been considered "over".
 The club's most notable footballers were F.H.
 Hartung, who also played for the Clapham Common Club and later joined the Wanderers, and the Chinnery brothers, who also played for the Amateur Athletic Club and the C.C.C.